NuGet/Home/accepted/2024/supplied-by-platform.md

 #### Special scenarios

 - Pruning direct PackageReference of current project - Warn and don't prune.
-- Pruning direct PackageReference of transitve projects - Warn and don't prune.
+- Pruning direct PackageReference of transitive projects - Prune
 - Pruning transitive packages of current project - Prune
 - Pruning package ids that are projects - Warn and don't prune
 - Pruning package id that matches the current project - Error